shu-hu/unleash/README.md

 ## Next Steps

 * Add light mode for users who prefer a bright screen.
-* Add the ability to create dog profiles for user's dogs, and the ability to see dog profiles on other user's profiles as well.
+* Add the ability to create dog profiles for user's dogs, and the ability to see dog profiles on other user's profiles.
 * Add push notifications if profiles that users have favorited will be active nearby.
+* Switch from TomTom to Google Places API and Google Geocode API.
+* Build out fully optimized mobile UI.

 <img src="public/images/readme-images/barksandrec2.png" width=100% height=auto>